Bruce Lee: The Fighter: Theatrical

 Danayya planned to release the film on 15 October 2015, a week ahead of the Dusherra festival, which falls on 22 October 2015.
 The film was speculated to clash with Mahesh Babu-starrer and Brahmotsavam and Nandamuri Balakrishna-starrer Dictator.
 On 8 September 2015, Danayya confirmed 16 October 2015 as the film's release date.
 Due to a few action sequences, the film was passed with a U/A certificate instead of a U certificate by the Central Board of Film Certification.

 Bruce Lee: The Fighter opened up in more than 2000 screens across the world, with 1200 screens across Andhra Pradesh and Telangana, On 14 October, Ram Charan hosted a special premiere for 400 visually impaired children at the Prasad IMAX multiplex in Hyderabad.
 It was simultaneously released in Tamil under the title Bruce Lee 2, and in Malayalam under the same name.
 It was dubbed in Hindi under the title Bruce Lee.

-Bruce Lee opened in more than 360 centres in the overseas region (USA, Canada, Australia, New Zealand, UK, Europe, Middle East, Tokyo, Kenya, Tanzania, Uganda, South Africa, Botswana, Singapore, Malaysia, Thailand) and in more than 500 screens.
-In USA the film released about more than 202 locations and more than 360 theatres.
+Bruce Lee opened in more than 360 centres in the overseas region (US, Canada, Australia, New Zealand, UK, Europe, Middle East, Tokyo, Kenya, Tanzania, Uganda, South Africa, Botswana, Singapore, Malaysia, Thailand) and in more than 500 screens.
+In US the film released about more than 202 locations and more than 360 theatres.
 The premiere shows of Bruce Lee was held in US on 15 October.